-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Our initial assessments in Autumn 2020 showed that most children started the year working below, and in some cases significantly below, age related expectations following an extended period of school closure due to COVID (March - July 2020).
-As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
+Our initial assessments in Autumn 2021 showed that many children started the year working below, and in some cases significantly below, age related expectations due in part to the impact of the pandemic on school and nursery attendance.
+This was most evident for our disadvantaged pupils.